dliberat/yakubun/README.md

             retval += target;
     }
   }

   return [retval, accumulator];
 }
 ```

 Pay special attention to the return value of the custom function.
 It must be an array.
 The first element of the array should be a `CheckResult` object.
-The second element in the array should be the accumulator object, so that it can be passed ahead to the next test.
+The second element in the array should be the accumulator object, so that it can be passed ahead to the next check.

 CheckResult and other useful resources
 --------------------